 - Raising the profile of K-16 mathematics education concerns, including equity and diversity, in the larger mathematics community.

-Nominations are due to the MAA Secretary by September 1.
+Nominations are due by September 1.
+Please email it to firstname.lastname@example.org.
 Nominees will automatically be held in consideration for three years.